“The more you say briefly, the better the sound bite.”

 — Mark Twain, American author and wit

-Reporters in one study who were asked to rank news release elements placed quotes dead last — after the boilerplate and the dateline.
+Reporters rank quotes the least important element in a news release — after the boilerplate and the dateline.

 Learn to turn lame-ass quotes into scintillating sound bites that reporters will actually use at NOT Your Father’s PR Writing — our media relations-writing workshop starting July 12.

 There, you’ll steal techniques from Silver Anvil winners for making your sound bites sound better … learn how to transform your quotations from bleh to brilliant … and steal tricks from The New York Times to avoid overquoting.

 Plus: Find out how to avoid the worst PR quote clichés (PR Newswire sees 1,284 of these in a single month.)